-The storage on your Synology DiskStation is configured as a volume with a file system.
+The storage on your Synology DiskStation is configured as a Volume with a file system.
 This file system is either Btrfs or EXT4.
 Both are fine for our purpose.
-However, they work differently concerning quotas that we configure along the way.
+However, they work differently concerning a quota that we configure along the way.

-You can check your file system with Storage Manager, an application you find when you log in to the DiskStation Manager or DSM.
+You can check your file system from Storage Manager, an application you find when you log in to the DiskStation Manager or DSM.
 Select the volume and check your file system.

-The Btrfs file system, which you find mostly on the Plus series models, allows you to set a quota per shared folder and per-user or group for each shared folder.
-We will use the last option (user or group).
+The Btrfs file system, which you find mostly on each DiskStation Plus series model, allows you to set a quota per shared folder and per-user or group for each shared folder.
+We will use the last option (per-user or group).

-The EXT4 file system is available on all models, but is the only option on the Value series models.
+The EXT4 file system is available on all DiskStation models but is the only option on the Value series models.
 This file system has fewer options for quota management.

 A volume with the EXT4 file system lacks quota on a shared folder.
 You can define a quota for a user or group for the entire volume, not per shared folder as with Btrfs.